mac-/hapi-logger/README.md

 [![NPM](https://nodei.co/npm/hapi-logger.png?downloads=true&stars=true)](https://nodei.co/npm/hapi-logger/)

-> A Hapi plugin for writing logs via bunyan
+> A Hapi plugin for writing logs to stdout via bunyan

 Bunyan is a great module for logging, but I like the flexibility that having tagged log messages gives me over your traditional log levels.
 Luckily Hapi already emits log events with tags, so we can add those tags to our log message.
 The current implementation of this module logs every message as "info" as far as bunyan is concerned, so you might as well ignore the "level" property on the log message.
 However, all the tags are included on the message, which should give enough context about the message.